Oz Mammals Genomics Initiative

 - Western Australian Museum

-We also have ongoing international collaborations, including with the Natural History Museum, London (UK), the University of Otago, Dunedin (NZ) and the Museum of Vertebrate Zoology, Berkeley (USA), and we are involved with the Genome 10K project, EDGE and the IUCN Conservation Genetics Specialist Group.
+We also have ongoing international collaborations, including with the Natural History Museum, London (UK), the University of Otago, Dunedin (NZ), the Museum of Vertebrate Zoology, Berkeley (USA), and the Genome 10K project.

 Acknowledging the consortium